shotari12-stack/sudoku-pop-privacy-policy/privacy.md

-Privacy Policy for Sudoku Color
+Privacy Policy for SUDOKY WONDER

-This Privacy Policy describes how your personal information is handled in the Sudoku Color mobile application.
+This Privacy Policy describes how your personal information is handled in the SUDOKY WONDER mobile application.

 Data We Collect